What is Cognitive Behavioral Therapy (CBT)?

 Though recording in a journal is a commonly used technique in CBT.

-While following the technique, the therapist asks the patient to keep a record of negative thoughts about something, the source of it, the reaction, probable alternative positive thought, and related factors.
+While following the technique, the therapist asks the patient to keep a record of negative thoughts about something, the source of it, the reaction, probable alternative positive thoughts, and related factors.

 A continuous record helps the patient to improve the thinking process, identify the improvement, and experience how positive thoughts can make things better.
 In this technique, the patients are actively connected to the therapy even when they’re not in a session.
 So, it is fast and effective.